pseudotensor/xgboost/plugin/updater_gpu/README.md

 ```bash
 $ cmake .. -G"Visual Studio 14 2015 Win64" -DPLUGIN_UPDATER_GPU=ON
 ```
+Cmake will generate an xgboost.sln solution file in the build directory.
+Build this solution in release mode as a x64 build.

-where visual studio community 2015, supported by cuda toolkit (http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/#axzz4isREr2nS), can be downloaded from: https://my.visualstudio.com/Downloads?q=Visual%20Studio%20Community%202015 .
+Visual studio community 2015, supported by cuda toolkit (http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/#axzz4isREr2nS), can be downloaded from: https://my.visualstudio.com/Downloads?q=Visual%20Studio%20Community%202015 .
 You may also be able to use a later version of visual studio depending on whether the CUDA toolkit supports it.
 Note that Mingw cannot be used with cuda.

 ### For Developers!